Our team

 In addition to her clinical work, Maitreyi is an experienced Clinical Educator, and holds appointments with the University of Melbourne teaching medical students.
 Her interests in teaching and mentoring help provide her with a unique perspective on considering patient experience in interactions with medical professionals.
 Maitreyi aims to provide patients and families with an experience that empowers them to feel heard, valued, respected, and understood during what can be a challenging time.

-Outside work, Maitreyi enjoys spending time with her family and friends, including her two young children, partner, and single-minded sausage dog.
+Outside work, Maitreyi enjoys spending time with her family and friends, including her three young children, partner, and single-minded sausage dog.

 Dr Amy Wang